|

 Keep in mind that not all this information will be made public.
 Much of it will remain internal to the organization for a variety of commercial and legal reasons.
 Some information, both positive and negative, will be proprietary or subject to privacy regulations.
 Other information will be communicated externally to various constituencies and in an array of marketing efforts.
 This range of uses means that although the data collection must be comprehensive, access controls must be established.

-It is important to collect data that provides evidence of and verifies the decision activities, processes, and outcomes.
+Collect evidentiary and verification data It is important to collect data that provides evidence of and verifies the decision activities, processes, and outcomes.
 The decision outputs of every research or planning phase, committee or department meeting, scoring or rating activity, or implementation activity need to be documented.
 The decision methods and results need to be recorded.

 This data should identify who made the decision and when, the rationale and supporting data that contributed to the decision, and how the decision was implemented.
 It should verify that a decision was made, the person or process that made the decision was authorized or appropriate, and the criteria used were suitable or flawed.
 It should identify the quality and impacts of its outcomes, and reveal constraints or assumptions that affected the results.